-Of course, as the name implies, the mechanism plays the center stage here.
-Clearly visible through the sapphire case back cover, the caliber MB M13.21 features that vintage design that lots of people still love so dearly.
+Of course, as the name implies, the mechanism plays center stage here.
+Clearly visible through the sapphire case back cover, the caliber MB M13.21 features an easily recognizable vintage design that lots of people still love so dearly.
 With all the unnecessary metal carefully removed by skillful hands, with all the minute details decorated with so much love, it is indeed a shame that the tiny engine will spend most of its life hidden from admiring eyes by the silver dial of the timekeeper.

-Like most archaic mechanisms, this one beats at a glacier speed of just 18,000 vibrations per hour, but in return you get 60 hours of power reserve, which is nice indeed for a timekeeper that needs manual winding.
+Like most archaic mechanisms, this one beats at a glacier speed of just 18,000 vibrations per hour, but in return, you get 60 hours of power reserve, which is nice indeed for a timekeeper that needs manual winding.
 Perhaps, the only drawback here is the way the small seconds hand at 9 o’clock moves in visible jerks.
 For those who have already got used to the usual 28,800 vph of a modern mechanical watch, that may be a bit annoying or even disappointing.

-A bit unexpectedly, the Meisterstuck Heritage Pulsograph by Minerva comes in a very compact case of just 39 millimeters in diameter.
-The choice of sizing not only makes it an almost perfect dress watch, but also gives a lot more satisfying experience when it comes to wearing this device on a daily basis.
+A bit unexpectedly, the Meisterstuck Heritage Pulsograph by Minerva comes in a compact case of just 39 millimeters in diameter.
+The choice of sizing not only makes it an almost perfect dress watch but also gives a lot more satisfying experience when it comes to wearing this device on a daily basis.

-Yes, while comparing both watches, you probably won’t find any similar part: the hands are different, the numerals and hour markers are not the same, but the total feel of the new homage to Meisterstuck will always bug you with the same question: where have I seen this thing before?
+Yes, while comparing both watches, you probably won’t find any similar parts: the hands are different, the numerals and hour markers are not the same, but the total feel of the new homage to Meisterstuck will always bug you with the same question: where have I seen this thing before?

-All in all, the dial is as spotless, albeit a bit generic.
-All of its elements are easily readable, tastefully designed and meticulously executed.
+All in all, the dial is spotless, albeit a bit generic.
+All of its elements are easily readable, tastefully designed, and meticulously executed.
 Frankly, I don’t see anything to negatively affect its maximum 5/5 legibility rating.
 The fact that it comes without a single drop of luminous substance is irrelevant here, although some persons may miss it.